Wastewater Department Collection System

 The grit tank effluent then flows by gravity to the four primary settling tanks.
 These tanks provide necessary solids settling to the bottom of the tank, thus allowing the cleaner wastewater to flow to the next phase of treatment.
 The combination surface scum collection and tank bottom scraping flights continuously operate to collect the solids for removal.
 Solids are periodically pumped to the digesters for further treatment.

 Most of the biomass is recycled back to the aeration tanks to provide proper bacteria levels in the aeration tanks.
-Secondary settling tank effluent flows into the chlorine contact tank followed by the post aeration tank where it is disinfected with chlorine to kill pathogenic organisms.
-Any remaining chlorine is removed using sodium bisulfite.
-The effluent from the post aeration tank flows through a parshall flume for flow measurement and then discharges to Brush Creek.
+Final settling tank effluent flows into the UV tank followed by the post aeration tank where it is disinfected with UV light to alter pathogenic organisms.
+The effluent from the post aeration tank flows through and then discharges to Brush Creek.

 The solids removed during the treatment process are pumped to two anaerobic digesters which are heated to approximately 96 degrees F. The methane gas produced during the digestion process is used to heat the biosolids.
 The digested biosolids are then pumped from the digesters to the biosolids storage lagoons to allow for liquid and solids separation and to await land application.
 The biosolids are eventually land applied to fields as a source of nitrogen and phosphorus.